ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 Not too much work!
 And for more complicated streams, we can simply augment `write`/`data` and `end`/`end` to do whatever data transformations we want.

-We can now take the web scraping example from above and add the passthrough stream in the middle with the same effect -- we still get a file written to output.
+We can now take the web scraping example from above and add the pass-through stream in the middle with the same effect -- we still get a file written to output.